RedHatInsights/cloud-services-config/README.md

 ## Adding Config for New Apps

 To enable a new app in our environments, you need to create configuration for it in `main.yml`, and then create a PR to merge it into the `ci-beta` branch.
-The configuration for the non-prod beta branches is kept in sync, so changes to `ci-beta` will automatically be merged into `nightly-beta` and `qa-beta`.
+The configuration for the non-prod beta branches is kept in sync, so changes to `ci-beta` will automatically be merged into `nightly-beta` and `qa-beta` (as mentioned above).

 When you need this config added to another environment (`prod-beta`, `ci-stable`, `qa-stable`, `prod-stable`), please open another PR for that environment.
-If you have any concerns about this process, feel free to ping #forum-cloudservices-sre on Slack for assistance.
+If you have any concerns about this process, feel free to ping #forum-clouddot-ui on Slack for assistance.

 Here is some example configuration that demonstrates the structure, using all required and optional properties: